Preserving Clusters in Error-Bounded Lossy Compression of Scientific Particle Data: Related Work and Background

 \subsubsection{Single-linkage Clustering Applications}

-In cosmology, FoF is a standard for halo finding, used to identify dark matter structures in N-body simulations~\cite{more2011overdensity,rodriguez2020combining}.
+In cosmology, single-linkage clustering is a standard for halo finding, used to identify dark matter structures in N-body simulations~\cite{more2011overdensity,rodriguez2020combining}.
 Similarly, in molecular dynamics, it is used to identify ion-pair clusters and characterize molecular self-assembly processes~\cite{france2019correlations,li2019dissipative}.
 It is also critical in fluid dynamics for detecting coherent structures in turbulent flows~\cite{monchaux2010preferential,west2024clustering,colanera2025extended}.
 In these contexts, the resulting clusters, including mass functions and spatial distributions, form the essential basis for high-level scientific inference.

-The \textit{halo mass function} (HMF), denoted as $dn/d\log M$, represents the number density of dark matter halos per unit mass interval and serves as a critical downstream metric for validating cosmological simulations~\cite{reed2007halo}.
-The HMF is a fundamental probe of the $\Lambda$ Cold Dark Matter ($\Lambda$CDM) model, as its shape and evolution are directly governed by the growth of cosmic structures and the underlying dark matter density field~\cite{lukic2007halo,tinker2008toward,zentner2007excursion}.
+The \textit{halo mass function} (HMF), denoted by $dn/d\log M$, represents the number density of dark matter halos per logarithmic mass interval and serves as a critical downstream metric for validating cosmological simulations~\cite{reed2007halo}.
+The HMF is a fundamental probe of the $\Lambda$ cold dark matter ($\Lambda$CDM) model, as its shape and evolution are directly governed by the growth of cosmic structures and the underlying dark matter density field~\cite{lukic2007halo,tinker2008toward,zentner2007excursion}.
 For each identified halo $i$, we first calculate its total mass $M_i$; assuming uniform particle mass, $M_i \propto N_i$, where $N_i$ is the number of constituent particles in halo $i$.
 We then partition these masses into $B$ equal-width logarithmic bins and normalize the resulting counts by the total simulation volume and the logarithmic bin width.

-Maintaining high numerical precision in these calculations is vital, as FoF halo algorithm exhibits extreme sensitivity to coordinate perturbations near the linking threshold.
-Specifically, the addition of a single artificial link can merge two massive clusters, while the removal of a valid link can fragment a single halo into multiple components.
-Such inaccuracies in the HMF can lead to a fundamental mischaracterization of the universe, such as underestimating the total amount of matter or miscalculating how ``clumpy'' the cosmic structure is.
+Because the HMF is computed from FoF component sizes, membership errors change halo masses and bin counts and can lead to a fundamental mischaracterization of the universe, such as underestimating the total amount of matter or miscalculating how ``clumpy'' the cosmic structure is.